Simulating transmission

 Running (solving) the model

-For models that are described by ODEs, running the model actually means to solve the system of ODEs.
-ODEs describe the rate of change in the disease states with respect to time, to find the number of individuals in each of these states, we use numerical integration methods to solve the equations.
+For models that are described by differential equations, ‘running’ the model actually means to take the system of differential equations and ‘solve’ them to find out how the number of people in the underlying compartments change over time.
+Because differential equations describe the rate of change in the disease states with respect to time, rather than the number of individuals in each of these states, we typically need to use numerical methods to solve the equations.

 Now we are ready to run our model using model_default() from the {epidemics} package.